webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 - **Docker Layer:** The `bicep-base-image` provides the foundational Docker image with all necessary tools for deployments within the pipeline or in a local devcontainer.
 - **CI/CD Layer (GitLab):** The `bicep-deployment-solution` builds on the base image and provides the centralized pipeline definition `bicep.gitlab-ci.yml`.
 - **Projects (GitLab):** Individual deployments of infrastructure (e.g., `deployment 1`, `deployment 2`, etc.) that include the pipeline definition from the `bicep-deployment-solution` and represent specific Azure deployment scenarios.
-- **Local Development Layer:** The l (VS Code)ocal development environment uses Visual Studio Code and a `devcontainer`, leveraging the same image for consistency across environments.
+- **Local Development Layer:** The local development environment (VS Code) uses Visual Studio Code and a `devcontainer`, leveraging the same image for consistency across environments.

-Arrows laArrows labeled **`image`** indicate which Docker image the pipeline will use, while arrows labeled **`include`** show how projects include the centralized and versioned pipeline definition `bicep.gitlab-ci.yml` .
+Arrows labeled **`image`** indicate which Docker image the pipeline will use, while arrows labeled **`include`** show how projects include the centralized and versioned pipeline definition `bicep.gitlab-ci.yml`.
 This structure ensures modularity, reusability, and consistency from local development to cloud deployment.

 `bicep-base-image` and the `bicep-deployment-solution` repositories are versioned and can be updated by a dependency bot like `Renovate`.

 ## Benefits